dobova86/TinyCLR_Port/README.md

 <b>NOTE: 0.12.0 changes many code and code organization.
 The Disco-F746/F769 are working with included SDRAM heap for TinyCLR,
 but SDRAM initialization must be implemented better.
 Added NUCLEO-F767 first release.</b>

+I've started porting TinyCLR to STM32H7 product line.
+I simply work on a Nucleo144-STM32H743ZI.
+At the moment no working code to compile is available.